zorroartico/zorroartico.github.io/README.md

 Link: [The portfolio of Hyun Su (Winfred) Seong](https://zorroartico.github.io/)

 # Welcome Everyone!
 This is my personal portfolio which displays my professional work.
 This is also the place where you can meet the "authentic" version of me.
-I constantly maintain this portfolio, so if curious as to what I am writing, feel free to visit more often.
+I constantly maintain this portfolio, so if curious as to what I am writing, feel free to visit more often!

 # Update Logs
 * [1.11.2023] Portfolio logo version 2 is uploaded.
 The design is now more simplified.